 - The third course of action is regenerative medicine.
 We call this Comprehensive Prolotherapy in our office.
 The treatment may include stem cell therapy, Platelet Rich Plasma Therapy, dextrose Prolotherapy, or a combination of these treatments.
 This will be explained in the article below.

-For someone in chronic pain, in this case from degenerative hip disease, I know you will spend hours in front of a computer searching information, I hope this article will offer you some insights and answers in helping to understand, manage and make decisions in regard to your chronic hip pain.
+For someone in chronic pain, in this case from degenerative hip disease, we know you will spend hours in front of a computer searching for information, we hope this article will offer you some insights and answers in helping to understand, manage and make decisions in regard to your chronic hip pain.